microsoft/vscode-docs/docs/remote/wsl-tutorial.md

 ![WSL check](images/wsl-tutorial/wsl-check.png)

-WSL is enabled but you haven't installed a Linux distribution yet.
+WSL is enabled, but you haven't installed a Linux distribution yet.

 ## Install a Linux distro